jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

 DORIS:  	She has.

-ANGELA: 	Uh , she used to go over and read a book or something .
+ANGELA: 	Uh, she used to go over and read a book or something .

-DORIS:  	Yeah , or turn a deaf ear .
+DORIS:  	Yeah, or turn a deaf ear .
 That was for sure .

 ANGELA: 	But uh,
         	once you understand it,
-        	you know you,
+        	you know, you,
 		you're interested in getting right in,
         	and going after it.